-The 2011 extended tax deadline was October 15th and while many scrambled to make the tax deadline, some of you may have missed it and are wondering what to do.
-Don’t worry!
-If you missed the extended tax deadline, here are answers to 5 of your burning questions to help you figure out what to do next.
+The tax year 2018 extended tax deadline was October 15th, and while some of you may have scrambled to make the tax deadline, a few of you may have missed it and are wondering what to do.
+Don’t worry, if you missed the extended tax deadline, read up on these 5 important questions to help you figure out what to do next.

 I missed the tax deadline.
 Should I still file?

 How should I file my taxes?

 IRS e-file is now closed, but you can still file your taxes by printing and mailing in your tax return.
 If you started your 2019 tax return with TurboTax, you have until October 31 at 9 pm PST to file your tax return online.

 Will the IRS charge penalties for not filing by October 15th?

 If you have a tax refund coming, there is no penalty for filing late.
 Penalties are calculated based on amounts due.
 If you file after the October 15 extended tax deadline and you owe, you will be subject to late filing fees.

 If I owe money, will I be charged penalties and interest?

 Unfortunately, you may receive three separate penalties on balances due on late tax returns as follows:

 The failure-to-file penalty can be the steepest as it starts out at 5% for each month the tax return is not filed and can go up to a total penalty of 25% of your balance due.
 If both the 5% failure-to-file penalty and the 0.5% failure-to-pay penalty apply in the same month, the maximum penalty you’ll pay for both is the 5% failure-to-file penalty.